-- 8. ELMS.
-For transparency and organization, I don't accept assignments via email; you need to submit all homework via ELMS. - 9.
+- 7. ELMS.
+For transparency and organization, I don't accept assignments via email; you need to submit all homework via ELMS. - 8.
 Deadlines.
 Homework is due at the beginning of the given class.
 If you're absent that day, you're still responsible for handing in your work on time.
-Assignments that are late will be penalized by a full letter (for example, from an "A" to a "B") every 24 hours. - 10.
+Assignments that are late will be penalized by a full letter (for example, from an "A" to a "B") every 24 hours. - 9.
 Format.
 For consistency with your peers and my own ease of use, you must submit all work as Microsoft Word documents.
-(While Google Docs and Adobe Acrobat are helpful, Microsoft Office is the de facto tool of corporate America.) - 11.
+(While Google Docs and Adobe Acrobat are helpful, Microsoft Office is the de facto software of corporate America.) - 10.
 File Names.
-Please use the following syntax when naming your Word docs:
+Want to make my job easier?
+Then use the following syntax when naming your Word docs: